hugokinahan/sei-project-3/README.md

 Frontend

 After seeding the data, we were ready to move onto the React frontend.
-We implemented a basic style to which we could all work to and I set about creating a Mapbox feature to show all over the venues and events on the map (see map view below under screenshots).
+We implemented a basic style to which we could all work to and I set about creating a Mapbox feature to show all of the venues and events on the map (see map view below under screenshots).
 Using Mapbox I was able to create a popup to show all of the events listed at each venue, with a link to each event page.

 ```
 <ReactMapGL